 Purpose

-The First Year Conference shall aim to educate first years on important information about the degree they are pursuing and the life of an upper year student.
-This shall be accomplished by providing information about disciplines, academic choices, networking and professional development, budgeting, working with others and leadership.
+The First Year Speaker Series shall aim to educate first years on important information about the degree they are pursuing and the life of an upper year student.
+This shall be accomplished by providing information about disciplines, academic choices, networking and professional development, budgeting, working with others, leadership, and talks from alumni speakers.

 Organization

-The First Year Conference will be held the first weekend of second semester.
+The First Year Speaker Series will be held in workshop style event throughout the academic school year.

-A Committee Chair shall be hired by the Director of First Year in tandem with the Director of Conferences in accordance with Engineering Society hiring policies and regulations.
+A Speaker Series Chair shall be hired by the Director of First in accordance with Engineering Society hiring policies and regulations.

-The Conference Chair, or their representative shall be able to attend all meetings of the Conference round table and participate in any beneficial workshops or events promoted by the Director of Conferences.

-The Conference Committee shall be hired by the conference Chair in tandem with the Director of First Year.
-The first year representative hiring period may be separate from the committee-hiring period.

-The committee shall consist of:

-Speakers coordinator(s)

-Delegates coordinator(s)

-Sponsorship coordinator(s)

-Finances coordinator(s)

-Marketing coordinator(s)

-Logistics coordinators(s)

-The Director of First Year (ex-officio)

-Any other positions at the discretion of the Committee Chair

-The following positions must be reserved for first year students:

-One logistics coordinator

-One marketing coordinator

-One primer coordinator

-Any other positions at the discretion of the committee Chair

 Finances

-The First Year Conference shall hold an account within the banking structure of the Engineering Society of Queen’s University.
+The First Year Speaker Series shall hold an account within the banking structure of the Engineering Society of Queen’s University.

-The conference shall strive to become self-sustaining by working to achieve a net zero profit margin by obtaining ticket sale revenue as well as sponsorship.
+The speaker series shall strive to become self-sustaining by working to achieve a net zero profit margin by obtaining ticket sale revenue as well as sponsorship.

-The long-term strategic plan of the First Year Conference shall be to legitimize itself both conceptually and financially to a point where it can be ratified as a conference by the Engineering Society of Queen’s University.

-Any excess funds obtained through ticket sales or sponsorship shall be held in the First Year Conference Bank account and at the discretion of the Committee Chair and Director of First Year may be used after the conference in a means that promotes the growth of the First Year Conference in future years.
+Any excess funds obtained through ticket sales or sponsorship shall be held in the First Year Speaker Series Bank account and at the discretion of the Speaker Series Chair and Director of First Year may be used after the conference in a means that promotes the growth of the First Year Speaker Seriees in future years.

 The Director of First Year may budget for conference expenditures under the operating budget of the engineering society, these funds would only be used for the purpose budgeted and any remaining funds would return to the operating budget at the conclusion of the conference.